Historic Preservation Commission newsletter, Spring 2014 Historic Connection

 Phase II: Huntridge Neighborhood Historic Resource Survey and Inventory

-The city of Las Vegas is conducting a historic resource survey of the Huntridge Neighborhood Tract 3, which is generally bounded by Cottonwood Place and Francis Avenue on the north, Huntridge Circle Park on the west, Norman Avenue on the south, and South Fifteenth Street on the east.
+The city of Las Vegas has completed the historic resource survey of the Huntridge Neighborhood Tract 3, which is generally bound by Cottonwood Place and Francis Avenue on the north, Huntridge Circle Park on the west, Norman Avenue on the south, and South Fifteenth Street on the east.
 The survey builds upon a prior survey of Tracts 1 and 2 completed in 2004.
-When complete in June, 2014 the survey will contain recommendations for potential historic districts based on the architectural integrity of the homes and businesses.
-For more information, please click here.

 Historic Preservation Commission